sesame-project/MLTesting/Documentation/GenerativeRepair.md

 conda create -n path/to/the/virtual/environment python=x.x anaconda

 ```
-specify your python version by replacing the `python=x.x' in the previous command line.
+specify your Python version by replacing the `python=x.x' in the previous command line.

 ###### Activate virtual environment
 ```